A Vote For Mahtab Is A Vote For:

 +Medicare For All

-I am an advocate for free healthcare.
-I believe in universal health care and that health care is a human right.
-I support medicare-for-all because of how expensive everything has become at the fault of greedy health insurance companies and the politicians in their pockets.
-They are in it for the profits such as from stocks or in collecting campaign donations, and not for the health or safety of Americans, so they must be held accountable.
+I am an advocate for free healthcare and believe that universal health care is a human right.
+I support Medicare-for-All because the high cost of care is driven by greedy health insurance companies and the politicians in their pockets.
+These insurance companies and politicians are in it for the profits from stock gains to campaign donations, and not for the health and safety of Americans, and they must be held accountable.

-We need a single payer national health insurance program to provide everyone in NY with comprehensive health care coverage.
-We should expand health care coverage to all immigrant community members regardless of coverage qualification.
-There should be no networks, no premiums, no deductibles, no copays, no surprise fees/bills, and certainly no middle-men insurance companies acting as brokers between you and rightful access to healthcare.
+We need a single-payer national health insurance program to provide all New Yorkers with comprehensive coverage.
+Health care must be expanded to all immigrant community members, regardless of eligibility under current programs.
+There should be no networks, premiums, deductibles, copays, surprise bills, or middlemen acting as barriers between patients and their rightful access to care.

 +Public Safety